If all you do is surf and read email, then you'll probably be fine with Ubuntu.

 You use Windows, but fail to keep it updated

 And once these are made public, hackers quickly develop & issue attacks

 Solution: Enable Windows Automatic Update (so as to get updates ASAP).

 You use Internet Explorer instead of any other browser

 I.E. (like Windows) is the preferred target of hackers (as it's used by the most people).

-Solution: Use FireFox or Chrome (preferrably with NoScript - see below).
+Solution: Use FireFox or Chrome (preferrably with the "NoScript" or "ScriptSafe" add-on - see below).